seominseok00/Obsidian/Paper-Reviews/RL/Model-Based/Deep Reinforcement Learning in a Handful of Trials using Probabilistic Dynamics Models/🇺🇸 Deep Reinforcement Learning in a Handful of Trials using Probabilistic Dynamics Models.md

 At each time step $t$, the MPC controller applies the firzst action $a_t$ of the sequence of optimized actions  $\arg\max_{a_{t:t + T}} \sum^{t + T}_{\tau = t} \mathbb{E}_{\tilde{f}}[r(s_\tau, a_\tau)]$.

 A common technique to compute the optimal action sequence is a random sampling shooting method.
-[[🇺🇸 Neural network dynamics for model-based deep reinforcement learning with model-free ﬁne-tuning]] use deterministic NN models and MPC with random shooting to achieve data efficient control in higher dimensional tasks than what is feasible for GPs to model.
+[[📚 Neural network dynamics for Model-Based Deep Reinforcement Learning with Model-Free Fine-Tuning]] use deterministic NN models and MPC with random shooting to achieve data efficient control in higher dimensional tasks than what is feasible for GPs to model.

-Our work improves upon [[🇺🇸 Neural network dynamics for model-based deep reinforcement learning with model-free ﬁne-tuning]]'s data efficiency in two ways:
+Our work improves upon [[📚 Neural network dynamics for Model-Based Deep Reinforcement Learning with Model-Free Fine-Tuning]]'s data efficiency in two ways:
 1. We capture uncertainty in modeling and planning, to prevent overfitting in the low-data regime.
-2. We use CEM instead of random-shooting, which samples actions from a distribution closer to previous action samples that yield high reward.
+2. We use [CEM](https://people.smp.uq.edu.au/DirkKroese/ps/CEopt.pdf) instead of random-shooting, which samples actions from a distribution closer to previous action samples that yield high reward.

 Computing the expected reward using recursive state prediction in closed-form is generally intractable.
 Multiple approaches to approximate uncertainty propagation can be found in the literature. (deterministic, particle, parametric methods)
+- Deterministic methods use the mean prediction and ignore the uncertainty
+- Particle methods propagate a set of Monte Carlo samples
-*Parametric methods have been successfully used in MBRL, experimental results suggest that particle approaches can be competitive both computationally and in terms of accuracy, without making strong assumptions about the distribution used.*
+- Parametric methods include Gaussian or Gaussian mixture models *Parametric methods have been successfully used in MBRL, experimental results suggest that particle approaches can be competitive both computationally and in terms of accuracy, without making strong assumptions about the distribution used.*
 We use particle-based propagation, specifically suited to our PE(Probabilistic Ensembles) dynamics models which distinguishes two types of uncertainty.